LowGravityPL/raccoonwp.github.io/index.md

 - Architecture:
     - [PHP Composer](https://getcomposer.org/) support.
     - [WordPress](https://wordpress.org/) Core as a dependency.
-    - Better directory structure and more secure than default WordPress install.
+    - Better directory structure and more secure than the default WordPress install.
     - Environment-based configuration.
     - Support for [Wp-Cli](https://wp-cli.org/).
-    - Proper project data management - for example by storing CPT configuration outside theme (when needed).
+    - Proper project data management - for example by storing CPT configuration outside of the theme (when needed).
     - Ability to disable plugins per environment.
     - Internationalization built in from the beginning.
     - [Coming soon] Multisite not tested yet!
 Though it should work without issues.